MicrosoftDocs/learn/learn-pr/wwl-azure/security-private-access-azure-resources/includes/4-azure-private-link-services.md

 Private Link service can be accessed from approved private endpoints in any public region.
 The private endpoint can be reached from the same virtual network and regionally peered virtual networks.
 The private endpoint can be reached from globally peered virtual networks and on premises using private VPN or ExpressRoute connections.

 Upon creation of a Private Link Service, a network interface is created for the lifecycle of the resource.
-This interface isn't manageable by the customer.<br>
+This interface isn't manageable by the customer.

-The Private Link Service must be deployed in the same region as the virtual network and the Standard Load Balancer.<br>
+The Private Link Service must be deployed in the same region as the virtual network and the Standard Load Balancer.

 A single Private Link Service can be accessed from multiple Private Endpoints belonging to different virtual networks, subscriptions and/or Active Directory tenants.
-The connection is established through a connection workflow.<br>
+The connection is established through a connection workflow.

 Multiple Private Link services can be created on the same Standard Load Balancer using different front-end IP configurations.
 There are limits to the number of Private Link services you can create per Standard Load Balancer and per subscription.
-For details, see Azure limits.<br>
+For details, see Azure limits.

 Private Link service can have more than one NAT IP configurations linked to it.
 Choosing more than one NAT IP configurations can help service providers to scale.
 Today, service providers can assign up to eight NAT IP addresses per Private Link service.
 With each NAT IP address, you can assign more ports for your TCP connections and thus scale out.
 After you add multiple NAT IP addresses to a Private Link service, you can't delete the NAT IP addresses.
-This restriction is in place to ensure that active connections aren't impacted while deleting the NAT IP addresses.<br>
+This restriction is in place to ensure that active connections aren't impacted while deleting the NAT IP addresses.

 ## Alias

 Alias is a globally unique name for your service.
 It helps you mask the customer data for your service and at the same time creates an easy-to-share name for your service.
 When you create a Private Link service, Azure generates an alias for your service that you can share with your customers.
 Your customers can use this alias to request a connection to your service.

-The alias is composed of three parts: *Prefix.GUID.Suffix*<br>
+The alias is composed of three parts: *Prefix.GUID.Suffix*

  -  Prefix is the service name.
 You can pick your own prefix.
 After "**Alias**" is created, you can't change it, so select your prefix appropriately.<br>
  -  GUID will be provided by platform.
 This GUID (globally unique identifier) makes the name globally unique.<br>